Armistice Memorial in Compiègne Forest and Compiegne wagon (1918 & 1940)

 THE GRANITE SLABS OF THE GLADE OF COMPIEGNE

 ‘La Dalle Sacree’ or ‘The sacred slab’.
 It was inaugurated back in November 1922 at the same time as the Alsace-Lorraine monument.
 The stone in the very center of the open site was once carved from the ‘Vire Bleu’ granite, a material quarried in France and famous for its quality for erecting monuments.
-It is also known as ‘Bleu de Vire’, ‘Granit Vire’, ‘Vire Blue’, or ‘Vire Bleu Granite’ and was also used for the erection of the Tomb of the Unknown soldier under the ‘Arc of Triomphe’ in Paris.
-Marcel Mages is known to be the architect of the slab and his name could be seen on the stone.
+It is also known as ‘Bleu de Vire’, ‘Granit Vire’, ‘Vire Blue’, or ‘Vire Bleu Granite’, and was also used for the erection of the Tomb of the Unknown Soldier under the ‘Arc of Triomphe’ in Paris.
+Marcel Mages is known to be the architect of the slab, and his name could be seen on the stone.

 Back in 1922, the very first authentic version of the slab was added with an inscription in French.